Most Famous Badminton Logos

 Logo Princess Sirivannavari Thailand Masters

 The Princess Sirivannavari Thailand Masters logo combines sport with Thai style and traditions.
-The main part depicts a silhouette of an athlete serving a shuttlecock, rendered in black.
+The main part depicts a black silhouette of an athlete serving a shuttlecock.
 Next to it is the letter “S” decorated with an intricate orange Thai ornament.
 The tournament’s name is written on the right, highlighting the word “Sirivannavari” in bright orange, reflecting the royal status of Princess Sirivannavari Nariratana, known for her passion for badminton and fashion.
 The combination underscores the competition’s prestige and importance for Thailand, linking sport with the country’s culture and traditions.

 PETRONAS Malaysia Open